Shell64/MajorisLang/README.md

 ```

 #### 14. Struct private keyword:
-Keyword "private" can be used as modifier for variables usage in its internal functions.
-It can not be used together with "foreign" keyword.
+Keyword "private" can be used as modifier for variables declared inside struct declarations.
+It can be only accessed by structs internal functions.
+It can not be used together with "foreign" modifier.
 Example:
 ```c
 struct PrivateExample
 {